vyneras/tprando_vyneras/README.md

 # Description
 Item and Map Tracker for The Legend of Zelda: Twilight Princess Randomizer for use with Emo Tracker

+# Requirements
+Need to have EmoTracker installed

-# Setup
+# Installation
-Put the .zip in your EmoTracker/packs folder
+Download the latest release and place the tprando_vyneras.zip in your Documents\EmoTracker\packs folder

 # Settings
 Select the cog symbol in the top left of the item layout to change the game settings the tracker is using